sebastienrousseau/sebastienrousseau.github.io/_posts/2018-01-24-the-erc-20-token-standard.md

 #### The ERC-20 standard

 The ERC-20 standard was introduced in 2015 to address the challenges posed by the Wild West of token architectures.
 The standard defines a common set of rules and functions that all Ethereum tokens must adhere to.
-This standardization makes it easier for developers to create applications that can interact with any ERC-20 token, and it also makes it easier for users to manage their token assets.
+This standardisation makes it easier for developers to create applications that can interact with any ERC-20 token, and it also makes it easier for users to manage their token assets.

 The ERC-20 standard has been widely adopted by the Ethereum community.
-Today, there are over 200,000 ERC-20 tokens in existence, and the standard is used by a wide variety of applications, including decentralized exchanges, lending platforms, and gaming dapps.
+Today, there are over 200,000 ERC-20 tokens in existence, and the standard is used by a wide variety of applications, including decentralised exchanges, lending platforms, and gaming dapps.

 ## Idea